 - It is important to sit and explain to your teenager that looks do not matter.

 - What matters is good manners, hygiene, healthy mind and body.

 7. Focus On Strengths:

-Teach your teenager that he should focus more on strengths.
-Never compare your teenager to his peers, friends, siblings and cousins.
+Tell your teenager that they should focus more on strengths.
+Never compare your teenager to their peers, friends, siblings, and cousins.

 - Your teen should realize how different people have different strengths.
 Comparison creates rivalry.

-- Make your teenager understand that his only competition is with himself.
+- Make your teenager understand that their only competition is with themselves.
 And the best way to do even better is to focus on strengths.

 8. Teach Them To Be Stronger :